-I remember I was so looking forward to the classes, as they’d give me chance to focus on this new little life inside me and to try to be positive about the future.
+I remember I was so looking forward to the classes.
+They’d give me chance to focus on this new little life inside me and to try to be positive about the future.
 I was also looking forward to building a support network of new friends who would be pregnant like me and so would be able to share the experience with some peers too.
-We’d done NCT classes when pregnant with Violet and gained friends from it who were then like a support network through pregnancy and baby’s first year.
+We’d done NCT classes when pregnant with Violet and gained friends from it.
+They were then like a support network through pregnancy and baby’s first year.

 When I registered for the classes I made sure to let the organisers know my sad story about losing Violet the previous September and she said she’d make the teachers aware of this.

 Anyway my first class, which was Pilates went well and afterwards all the participants chatted together about their pregnancies.
 It was very welcoming and inclusive just what I’d have hoped for.